SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

 63. Enter 'EMS4' destination
 64. Enter the topic name created in CP

-To identify your topic name, go the the SAP Cloud Platform Cockpit and click on *Subscriptions*.
+To identify your topic name, go the the SAP BTP Cockpit and click on *Subscriptions*.
 Look up the *Enterprise Messaging* tile.
 Click on *Go to Application*.
 This opens up Enterprise Messaging.
 Click on your messaging client and copy the value under *Namespace*.

 65. Enter a Description
 66. Click on save to finish